 Review your suppliers

-A big chunk of your spending every month probably goes on business necessities like broadband, postage and insurance.
+A big chunk of your spending every month probably goes on business necessities like broadband, postage, and insurance.
 Research by comparison service SimplifyDigital found that people who switched broadband providers regularly saved big – sometimes pocketing over £350.
-Switching suppliers regularly to take advantage of introductory deals and falling prices is the best way keep your bills down.
+Switching suppliers regularly to take advantage of introductory deals and falling prices is the best way to keep your bills down.

 So open up your online banking, go to the Direct Debits tab, and review each and every supplier to see if you could be getting a better deal elsewhere, or if you can ditch them entirely.